ammarkhan6949/SQL-NETFLIX-PROJECT/README.md

 ![](https://github.com/ammarkhan6949/SQL-NETFLIX-PROJECT/blob/main/NETFLIX%20LOGO%20.png)

-🎬 Netflix Data Analysis Using SQL
+## Netflix Data Analysis Using SQL
-🧾 Overview
+## Overview

 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
-This README includes the project’s objectives, schema, business problems with SQL solutions, findings, and conclusion.
+The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.

-🎯 Objectives
+### Objectives

-Analyze the distribution of content types (Movies vs TV Shows).
+.Analyze the distribution of content types (movies vs TV shows).

-Identify the most common ratings for both Movies and TV Shows.
+.Identify the most common ratings for movies and TV shows.

-Retrieve and analyze content based on release years, countries, and duration.
+.List and analyze content based on release years, countries, and durations.

-Categorize and explore data using specific criteria and keywords.
+.Explore and categorize content based on specific criteria and keywords.

-📊 Dataset
+### Dataset

 The dataset used in this project is the Netflix dataset containing details about movies and TV shows available on the platform.

-🧱 Schema
+### Schema
 ```sql
 create database netflix;
 use netflix;